CosmWasm/cosmwasm/MIGRATING.md

 - `dependencies` was renamed to `mock_dependencies`. `mock_dependencies` and
   `mock_instance` take a 2nd argument to set the contract balance (visible for the querier).
 If you need to set more balances, use `mock_XX_with_balances`.
-  The follow code block explains:
+  The following code block explains:

   ```rust
   // before: balance as last arg in mock_env